 Image: aerial view of the King George V Playing Fields

-Image: lands for sale at Bayfield shown in red
+Image: lands owned at Bayfield shown in red